Cray-HPE/docs-csm/operations/network/NMN_Isolation.md

     canu backup network --sls-file sls.json --folder backup
     ```

-9. (`ncn-m#`) For new installations and upgrades, generate switch configurations using previously collected information and files, and enable NMN Isolation.
+1. (`ncn-m#`) For new installations and upgrades, generate switch configurations using previously collected information and files, and enable NMN Isolation.

     ```bash
     canu generate network config --csm 1.7 -a tds --ccj ccj.json --sls-file sls.json --custom-config custom_config.yaml --folder generated  --enable-nmn-isolation --nmn-pvlan
     ```

     - The command flags `--enable-nmn-isolation` and `--nmn-pvlan` enable all three NMN isolation features described previously.
-    - Details of the changes to the configuration files and optional input parameters to `--nmn-pvlan` are describe in [NMN Isolation Details](#nmn-isolation-details)
+    - Details of the changes to the configuration files and optional input parameters to `--nmn-pvlan` are describe in [NMN Isolation details](#nmn-isolation-details)
     - Note: While the CANU will typically not overwrite password or SNMP configurations that are applied to the management switches, it is best to preserve these in [CANU Custom Configuration](management_network/canu/custom_config.md).

-10. (`ncn-m#`) For an upgrade, analyze the changes required to go from the running configurations to the new configuration.
+1. (`ncn-m#`) For an upgrade, analyze the changes required to go from the running configurations to the new configuration.
     The switch `sw-spine-001` is used in the command below, but the command must be run and analysis performed for each switch on the system.
 The list of switches was collected previously.

     ```bash
     canu validate switch config --vendor aruba --running backup/sw-spine-001.cfg --generated generated/sw-spine-001.cfg
     ```

     - Lines in red will be removed from the running configuration.
 Lines in green will be added.
 Both removal and additions will change the switch configuration and will impact system operation.
-    - Details on expected changes can be found below in [NMN Isolation Details](#nmn-isolation-details).
+    - Details on expected changes can be found below in [NMN Isolation details](#nmn-isolation-details).
 These include the following
       - Addition of `object group` and the ACL named `MANAGED_NODE_ISOLATION` for limiting access of managed nodes to only required CSM services.
       - In systems with Mountain compute cabinets (EX), addition of ACLs to the existing ACL `nmn-hmn`
       - Creation of a new VLAN, `502` unless overridden, for use in PVLAN for UAN isolation
     - It is critical to understand the changes being applied to the network.
 Any questions should be answered by the site network engineer.

 ### 2. Deployment

 Deploying the network configuration should be completed in a network outage window.
 This means no running user workloads, and the network upgrade not running concurrently with a CSM upgrade.

 Two means of upgrade are available:

 - Out-of-band where a console cable, USB or otherwise, is physically connected to each switch during update.
 This requires an personnel on the data center floor, but prevents a misconfiguration from locking out the administrator applying the switch changes.
 - In-band upgrade where administrative access to one switch is through other switches.
 This method is faster, but can result in a switch lockout and require a console connection from the data center floor.

 The following procedure can be used in either in-band or out-of-band upgrades, and minimizes the risks of misconfiguration and lockout by using Aruba checkpoints and configuration `rollbacks`.

-Configurations should be deployed in the following order, starting from the periphery of the network and move inward:
+Configurations should be deployed in the following order, starting from the periphery of the network and moving inward:

 - `sw-leaf-bmc` switches, then
 - `sw-cdu` switch pairs (`001` and `002` are a pair, `003` and `004` are a pair, etc...)